 Well, the average menstrual cycle occurs every 28 days.
-Cycles that are shorter or longer by more than 7 days are considered abnormal (in other words, cycles that are shorter or longer than every 21-35 days).
+Cycles that are shorter or longer by more than 7 days are considered abnormal.
+In other words, cycles that are shorter or longer than every 21-35 days.

 If your cycle length falls outside this range, you may not be ovulating (releasing an egg) each month, which will decrease your chances of getting pregnant.
 The medical term used to refer to this set of problems is “anovulatory disorders.”
 There are different causes for anovulation, and it is recommended that you talk with your gynecologist if this is a regular problem for you.

 However, the most common reason for irregular periods and anovulation is a disorder called Polycystic Ovary Syndrome (PCOS).
-In fact, it is a hormonal disorder that affects 5-10% of all females.
-Women are often unaware that they have this diagnosis until they start trying to conceive, as many of them are placed on birth control as teenagers to help regulate their periods.
+PCOS is a hormonal disorder that affects 5-10% of all females.
+Women are often unaware that they have this diagnosis until they start trying to conceive, since many of them are placed on birth control as teenagers to help regulate their periods.

 Why is it important to determine the cause of irregular periods?

 If one the above problems is identified, your doctor or a fertility specialist can talk about ways to treat the underlying issue to allow for more predictable ovulation and more regular periods.
-In addition, some of these underlying conditions can have other effects on your overall health as well.
+Some of these underlying conditions can have other effects on your overall health as well.
 For example, patients with PCOS are at higher risk for diabetes, high blood pressure and overgrowth of the uterine lining.